• Skip to primary navigation

 Honestly my air fryer is the most used kitchen equipment in my home right next to my blender and Cake mixer.
 I’m always in search of a recipe that can be adapted for the air fryer.
 So much so my oven is beginning to serve as a cupboard 🙂

 You might think an air fryer would make dry meatballs.
 On the contrary these crowd pleasing appetizers are so juicy and yummy.
 Did I mention they get ready in 12 mins max.
+Perfect for meal of meatballs and potatoes.

 Ingredients needed to make these Air fryer meatballs appetizer recipe